illinois-cs241/illinois-cs241.github.io/_posts/2016-03-06-password-cracker.md

 ### Thread status hook

 We've provided a simple tool to help you when debugging your program.
 See `thread_status.h` and `thread_status.c`.
-If you install `threadStatusPrint()` as a handler for `SIGINT`, it will print a brief summary of what each thread is currently doing any time you hit ctrl-c.
+We've install `threadStatusPrint()` as a handler for `SIGINT`.
+It will print a brief summary of what each thread is currently doing any time you hit ctrl-c.
 For example:

 {% highlight text %}
 % ./cracker2 cracker2.in 2 100000 2